CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### FHR Stuck in Registering Process

 When a multicast source starts, the FHR sends unicast PIM register messages from the [RPF](## "Reverse Path Forwarding") interface towards the source.
 After the RP receives the PIM register, it sends a `PIM register stop` message to the FHR to end the register process.
-If an issue occurs with this communication, the FHR becomes stuck in the registering process, which can result in high CPU because the FHR CPU generates and sends PIM register packets to the RP CPU.
+If an issue occurs with this communication, the FHR becomes stuck in the registering process, which can result in high CPU (the FHR CPU generates and sends PIM register packets to the RP CPU).

 To assess this issue: